-Celebrity chef Heston Blumenthal returns to Channel 4 later this month as a judge on a brand new experimental cooking contest.
+Celebrity chef Heston Blumenthal returns to Channel 4 as a judge on a brand new experimental cooking contest.

-Blumenthal is one of three chefs, alongside Niklas Ekstedt and Carla Hall, who will star in the upcoming Crazy Delicious, which will be hosted by comedian Jayde Adams.
+Blumenthal is one of three chefs, alongside Niklas Ekstedt and Carla Hall, who stars in Crazy Delicious, hosted by comedian Jayde Adams.

-The show will see the three culinary experts set difficult challenges for some of the nation’s most talented food lovers.
+The show sees the three culinary experts set difficult challenges for some of the nation’s most talented food lovers.

 Here’s everything you need to know…

 When can I watch Crazy Delicious?

 Crazy Delicious continues on Channel 4 on Tuesday 11th February at 8pm.
 The competition will run for six episodes in total, keeping with the Tuesday evening time slot.
 It will also be available to watch on All 4 shortly after broadcast.

 What happens on Crazy Delicious?

 The participants on the show will be tasked with impressing the formidable trio of Heston Blumenthal, Niklas Ekstedt and Carla Hall by creating a series of meals with “originality, visual flair and extraordinary flavours.”